vedek/SLAMLambdas/README.md

 #Adding new particle filters
 Because it is built on top of the CoreSLAM (tinySLAM) code base, BreezySLAM provides a clean separation between the map-building and particle-filtering (Monte Carlo position estimation) components of SLAM.
 To add a new particle filter, you can subclass breezyslam.algorithms.CoreSLAM or breezyslam.algorithms.SinglePositionSLAM classes, implementing the relevant methods.

+#CodeWalkthrough
+The two primary classes for adding new Lambdas are CoreSLAM and SinglePositionSLAM.
+To add a new particle filter,
+you can subclass breezyslam.algorithms.CoreSLAM or breezyslam.algorithms.SinglePositionSLAM classes, implementing the relevant methods.

+The primary classes are Map, Scan, and Position and the distanceScanToMap() method,
+Map:
+Scan:
+Position:
+distanceScanToMap():

+#Reactive++ Programming.